01There's No Response to the Demo

 The Recording Industry Association of America's (RIAA) file-sharing lawsuits are not universally supported by musicians and labels, and many have spoken out against them, claiming that they damage the relationship between musicians and fans.

-Unfortunately, the average person doesn't know that their favorite musician may not actually be the one suing fans for hundreds of thousands of dollars for sharing music.
-The RIAA's actions do little to curtail downloading but create a bad impression of the music industry with fans.
+Unfortunately, the average person doesn't know that his favorite musician may not actually be the one suing fans for hundreds of thousands of dollars for sharing music.
+The RIAA's actions do little to curtail downloading but create a bad impression of the music industry in the public's mind.

 And how are awards from judgments that are paid to the RIAA to be paid out to the musicians in whose name they are suing?
 We don't have a clear answer on this—and that's a real problem.

 The U.S. is one of the only countries in the world that does not require terrestrial radio stations to pay royalties to performers.
 The "Fair Play Fair Pay Act" (H.R.
-1733) that was introduced in the U.S. House of Representatives in April of 2015 would have changed this.
+1733) that was introduced in the U.S. House of Representatives in April of 2015 would have changed this, but it never went through.

-Working in a creative field requires a tough skin, and the music industry is no exception.
-Band, label, manager, agent or promoter -- they're all bound to face more than a few bumps in the road.
+Working in a creative or artistic field requires a tough skin, and the music industry is no exception.
+Musician, manager, agent or promoter—they're all bound to face more than a few bumps in the road.
 The trick is learning how to deal with disappointment and continuing to move toward your goals without getting sidetracked.
 Find out how to manage these common music business problems so you don't lose sight of where you want to go.